EliasStar/obsidian-plugin-template/README.md

 Quick starting guide for new plugin devs:
 - Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
 There might be an existing plugin similar enough that you can partner up with.
 - Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
-- Clone your repo to a local development folder.
+- Clone your repo to a local development folder using `git clone --recurse-submodules`.
 - Install NodeJS, then run `npm install` in the command line under your repo folder.
 - Run `npm run watch` to compile your plugin every time you save a file.
 - Make changes to `src/main.ts` (or create new `.ts` files).